simonpo/workshops/02-DataScience.md

 * Signing in to Azure
 * Set up & use Ubuntu DSVM
-* Modeling lifecycle using ML Studio and Workbench
+* Modeling lifecycle using ML Studio and SDK
 * Model deployment
 * Using Databricks cluster as a compute target
 * Using PowerBI to visualize results